 Not only do I build 1-2 hours of writing & marketing tasks into my mornings, but I also implemented broader weekly & monthly task lists to keep me on track with my big-picture business goals.

-Basically, I have 3 types of ‘important work’ blocks that rotate throughout the week: Content blocks, Website blocks, and Product blocks.
-Each of these has it’s own task list that I’ve broken down into clear, easy-to-follow steps in a Trello board.
+For my “important but not urgent” business projects, I break them down into Content blocks, Website blocks, and Product blocks.
+Each of these has it’s own separate task list in Trello that I’ve broken down into clear, easy-to-follow steps to keep me on track.

 Why does scheduling time blocks work so well for me?

-- It keeps it interesting.
+- It connects each day’s time to my long-term goals.
 Knowing the big picture keeps me inspired to do even the most boring tasks, since I know how they will help me achieve my goals in the long run

 - It helps me take one step at a time.
 I have issues with my brain leaping too far ahead and getting overwhelmed, but maintaining a broader monthly marketing schedule breaks down larger more daunting tasks into daily bits which are easy to knock out first thing in the morning